goat-community/goat/apps/docs/docs/routing/car.md

 Car routing is used for many indicators in GOAT, such as [Catchment Areas](../toolbox/accessibility_indicators/catchments) and [Heatmaps](../toolbox/accessibility_indicators/connectivity).

-As GOAT also allows the creation of [Scenarios on the Paths Network](../scenarios), a **custom routing algorithm** is needed that also reflects the changes of the scenario in the accessibility analyses.
+As GOAT also allows the creation of [Scenarios on the Street Network](../scenarios#4-street-network---edges), a **custom routing algorithm** is needed that also reflects the changes of the scenario in the accessibility analyses.
 For the mode of the car, we thereby **only consider paths that are suitable for driving**.

 ## 2. Data